MISPA Myth Day

 Sunday 19th April 2020 - 13.00-21.00 BST (talks each hour)

-Convert webinar time to your own time zone on the site here.
+Convert event start time to your local time here.

 MISPA will be celebrating its 5th birthday with a day of online talks from our astrology tutors exploring some of their favourite myths and stories and how they relate to astrology.
 Join us live on Sunday 19th April as we delve into the mythological world or access the recordings later.